FelixVNolasco/FelixVNolasco/README.md

 ### Hi there 👋

-I'm a Computer Science student & Software Developer with a great passion for web development and the newest trends in software development..
+Software Developer with a great passion for web development and the newest trends in software development.

 - 🔭 I’m currently working as a Software Developer.
 - 🌱 I’m currently learning NextJS & Microservices with .NET.